Introduction: Classic Restaurant Style Belgian Waffles

-Next we just fold in the egg whites. using a whisk or wooden spoon or spatula.
+Next, we just fold in the egg whites.
+Use a spatula ideally, in the picture I used my whisk, I was too lazy to grab the spatula.
 Gently fold in the egg whites.
 We don't want to over mix.
-The reason why we have the egg whites separated from the egg yolks, is because it helps to make the waffles bigger and fluffier.
+The reason why we have the egg whites separated from the egg yolks is that it helps to make the waffles bigger and fluffier.

 Step 7: Pour Batter Into Waffle Iron